kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 Each record represents what happened to a patient, like the diagnosis, treatment, and cost.

-Dimension tables, on the other hand, describe things, like customers, products, locations, etc.
+Dimension tables, on the other hand, describe *things*.
+Records in a dimension table may represent customers, products, or locations.

-Here's a dimension table that describes patients at St. Mungo's:
+Here's a dimension table of patients at St. Mungo's:

 <p markdown=1 class="text-center">
 `dim_patient`